 In a Pet CPR course geared for dogs and cats, you will learn the Initial Assessment steps – Assess, Alert, Attend.
 You will be taught how to determine if the animal is breathing and how to check for his/her heart rate.
 You will learn 8 steps of CPR starting from how to position yourself with regard to the animal through administering the compression necessary to resuscitate the animal.
 You will also learn to check for any obstruction in the pet’s mouth and how to administer a technique called Rescue Breathing.

 Hands-on training using dummy cats and dogs gives each class participant the opportunity to practice the techniques while the instructor guides and facilitates.
 Video training helps participants see how emergency situations can be handled by trained individuals in a variety of situations.
 Participants are sent home with a comprehensive Pet First Aid guide issued by the American Health and Safety Institute to be used as a reference manual.
 The guide covers the points already mentioned in addition to bleeding control steps, signs of shock, injuries to muscles and bones, soft tissue injuries and wound care, burns, poisoning, and more.

-Where to find training: In our New Jersey area, we can recommend contacting First Aid & CPR LLC, Manalapan, NJ.
-Find details on their website page here regarding pet courses available.
+Where to find training: In our New Jersey area, we can recommend contacting First Aid & CPR LLC, Manalapan, New Jersey.
 A registration fee will apply.